-The 2023 version of our Aging Chart is here!
-Early this spring, our winemaking team set out to taste through every wine in our library with the goal of providing updated drinking window and aging recommendations to you.
+The 2024 version of our Aging Chart is here!
+Each year, our winemaking team sets out to taste through every wine in our library with the goal of providing updated drinking window and aging recommendations to you.
 While our goal is to release wines only when they are ready to be enjoyed, certain wines can often evolve and taste even better after a few years of aging in the right conditions.

 We hope this inspires you to dig deep into your cellar and enjoy some of those special bottles you have been saving!